 World Class Pathway

-It can take athletes years to develop the skills and competitive maturity required to win medals in the world’s toughest sporting arenas.
-In recognising that, UK Sport’s approach to funding reflects that journey and works on the basis of an athlete pathway with three clear and distinct levels – Talent, Development and Podium.
+It can take athletes years to develop the skills and competitive maturity required to win medals in the world’s toughest sporting arenas and that is why UK Sport makes investment decisions based on an eight year pathway.
+UK Sport’s approach to funding reflects that journey and works on the basis of an athlete pathway with three clear and distinct levels –Podium, Podium Potential and Talent.
 At each level, funding is geared to reflect the challenges faced by the athlete and the level of support they need to achieve their goals.